onnx/models/vision/object_detection_segmentation/ssd-mobilenetv1/README.md

     img_data = np.expand_dims(img_data.astype(np.uint8), axis=0)

 ### Output

+It outputs the image with boundary boxes and labels.
+The full list of classes can be found in the [COCO dataset](https://cocodataset.org/#home).

 Given each batch of images, the model returns 4 tensor arrays:

 `num_detections`: the number of detections.